gokulkrishh/how-it-works/src/pages/react/redux/index.md

 ### Final thoughts

 I have learned so much about redux by writing this post and I hope you have learned something new as well.
-The implementations I wrote might not be how redux is implemented and I am pretty sure redux team would wrote it with better performance and my code is simply for learning purposes only.
+The implementations I wrote might not be how redux is implemented and I am pretty sure redux team would wrote it with better performance.
+My code is simply for learning purposes only.

-I know the skipped posting last two weeks because of lockdown & COVID situation in my country and it was too much for me to concentrate and finish this post.

 Stay safe and stay home.
 See ya in the next post.
 Thanks!